vyhuholl/eeg_flutter_app/memory-bank/tasks.md

 - ✅ **Tooltips**: Relative time display working correctly
 - ✅ **Both Modes**: Fix applied to both main and meditation screen charts
 - ✅ **Data Filtering**: Now properly shows all available data up to 120 seconds
+- ✅ **X-axis Range**: Chart forced to show exactly 120-second window (no auto-scaling)
+- ✅ **Data Buffer**: All available buffer data accessible (no 100-sample limit)
+- ✅ **Buffer Capacity**: 30,000-sample buffer provides full 120-second data retention

 ### 🎯 RESULT - TASK COMPLETED SUCCESSFULLY

-**The EEG chart time window has been fully restored to proper functionality, showing 120 seconds of data with relative time starting from 0 when the device connection is established, and properly filtering data to display the complete time window instead of just the last second.**
+**The EEG chart time window has been fully restored to proper functionality, showing 120 seconds of data with relative time starting from 0 when the device connection is established, properly filtering data to display the complete time window, forcing the chart to show exactly the 120-second window instead of auto-scaling to all data, eliminating the critical data buffer limit that was restricting chart data to only 100 samples, and most fundamentally, increasing the buffer size from 1000 to 30,000 samples to provide adequate storage capacity for 120 seconds of data at the 250Hz sample rate.**

 ### Key Achievements:
 1. **Time Window Restoration**: Chart now properly displays 120 seconds of data instead of just 1 second